clkim/DeepLearningPython35/README.md

   - (May be prompted to update to a new version of conda)
   - Then we activate this new _nndlbook_ conda environment, with `conda activate nndlbook`
   - Next, do a confirming check that no packages are installed yet, with `conda list`
-  - And do a check that we do have python installed already, with `python --version`
+  - And do a sanity check that we do have python installed, with `python --version`
   - Now, we are ready to install our package, with `conda install numpy`
   - We do a sanity check that we see the `numpy` package name, among others, with `conda list`
-  - Finally, we check the python version which may be different after installing `numpy`
+  - Finally, we check the python version which may be different in our _nndlbook_ environment after installing `numpy`
   - We exit our newly created local container, with `exit`
 - Back at the Terminal console, verify that we have created a local container named _deeplearning_, with `docker container ls --all`
 ```